 - Crave junk food, comfort food, or sugary snacks

 - Lose motivation to exercise

 There are two kinds of stress: immediate stress and prolonged stress.
-Immediate stress is stress that you feel when you are overwhelmed, surprised, or afraid.
-Prolonged stress is the stress felt when you have ongoing stressors that affect your emotional, physical, and mental health.
+Immediate stress occurs when you're overwhelmed, surprised, or afraid.
+Prolonged stress occurs when ongoing stressors affect your emotional, physical, and mental health.
 Some things that cause prolonged stress include:

 - Work, employment, and career stress

 - Academic stress

 Each of these are examples of prolonged stress, or stress not easily resolved.

 The frustrating part about prolonged stress is that you often don't know when the issues causing the stress will end.
 Because of this, it's important to learn two things: acceptance for things you cannot control and healthy stress management skills.
 Common effective stress management skills include: